liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 # Extensions -- rats challenge type

-A rats challenge type help the Client prove ownership to its attestation result.
+A rats challenge type help the Client prove ownership to its attestation result identifier.
 This section describes the challenge/response extensions and procedures to use them.

 ## RATS-01 Challenge {#rats01}

 RATS-01 Challenge simply works with Passport Model of RATS.
 The corresponding Challenge Object is:

   type: "rats-01"
-  url: required, string, the URL where the Client post its response.
+  url: required, string, the URL that the Client post its response to.
   token: required, string, same as Section 8.3 of {{rfc8555}}

-The final response sent to the url is:
+The response sent to the url is:

   keyAuthorization = token || '.' || base64url(attestationResult)